Hearing that your child might need occupational therapy is not easy. However, it might help them to reach their full potential.

 - children who have autism

-- those who suffer from pervasive developmental disorders
+- those with pervasive developmental disorders

-- sufferers of juvenile rheumatoid arthritis
+- juvenile rheumatoid arthritis sufferers

 - those experiencing developmental delays